CygnusNetworks/slack_asterisk/README.md

 This is a Asterisk Slack Integration, which provides logging of incoming and outgoing phone calls including call progress.
 It will post a initial message on the first call and updates this on call progress.
-It is implemented as a FastAGI server.
+It is implemented as a Asterisk FastAGI server (listening on local socket port 4574).

 ![Slack Asterisk example](slack_asterisk_example.png?raw=true "Example Output")